woodpeck/frab/README.md

 It helps to collect submissions, to manage talks and speakers and to create a schedule.

+This particular branch has some changes made for the SOTM-EU conference.

 ## Background

 frab was originally created for the organization of FrOSCon 2011 (http://www.froscon.de).